braedynl/CSE231-020-SS20/FAQ.md

 }
 ```

-Admittedly a somewhat extreme example, but I think you get the point.
-Python tends to be easier to write in general.
+Admittedly an extreme example, but yeah, Python tends to be easier to write in general.
 Some students may find the indentation of Python annoying, but they get used to it.

 Fun fact: CSE231 used to teach C++!